Compliance & Audit

 What is a Single Audit?

-A Single Audit (also called an A-133 audit, after the old regulation) is a rigorous, organization-wide audit required for entities spending $1,000,000 or more in federal awards during their fiscal year.
+A Single Audit (also called an A-133 audit, after the old regulation) is a rigorous, organization-wide audit required for entities spending $1,000,000 or more in federal awards during their fiscal year (for fiscal years beginning on or after October 1, 2024).

 It examines: